HTangl/DIDIY-Case/README.md

 ### - License - ###

 This repository is licensed under the CERN Open Hardware License Version 2 - Strongly Reciprocal.
 Please read the license in this repository and visit https://ohwr.org/cernohl for more information.
-This license allows you to make a modified or unmodified version of the controller for yourself or to sell provided you follow the guidelines of the license.
+This license allows you to make a modified or unmodified version of the case for yourself or to sell provided you follow the guidelines of the license.
 The strongly reciprocal version of the license I have chosen requires that you use this same license if you decide to make modifications to any of the files in this repository.